 means of both student engagement and continued professional development

 for educators.
-Barbara Treacy, the Director of EdTech Leaders Online
+Barbara Treacy, the Director of EdTech Leaders Online,

 a capacity building program for K-12 organizations, among other